-- (c) The above arrangements shall be interpreted with flexibility and, if the Commission feels that it must depart from them substantially, it would submit new proposals to the General Assembly on the form the results of its work might take; - (d) There is a consensus in the Commission that there should be no change in the relevant provisions of the 1969, 1978 and 1986 Vienna Conventions.35
+(c) The above arrangements shall be interpreted with flexibility and, if the Commission feels that it must depart from them substantially, it would submit new proposals to the General Assembly on the form the results of its work might take;

+(d) There is a consensus in the Commission that there should be no change in the relevant provisions of the 1969, 1978 and 1986 Vienna Conventions.

 These directives were followed during the whole process of the elaboration of the Guide.
-In spite of blames of disloyalty, the Special Rapporteur established himself as the watchful guardian of the fidelity to the text of the Conventions - which is integrally reproduced in the Guide.36 And, while not conceived as being eligible to become a binding instrument,37 the Guide appears in effect as a succession of provisions (called 'guidelines' and not 'articles'), explained by abundant commentaries introducing the relevant case-law, practice and doctrinal views.
+In spite of accusations of disloyalty, the Special Rapporteur established himself as the watchful guardian of fidelity to the text of the Conventions - which is integrally reproduced in the Guide.
+And, while not conceived as being eligible to become a binding instrument, the Guide appears in effect as a succession of provisions (called 'guidelines' and not 'Articles'), explained by abundant commentaries introducing the relevant case law, practice, and doctrinal views.

-The next stages should have logically been a proposition for the future work of the Commission on the basis of its conclusions adopted in 1995 and a discussion of the definition of reservations.
-However, the second report on reservations to treaties only deals with the first of those aspects; its first Chapter describes the area to be covered by the study of the Commission and its form, and sketches out the general outline of the study38 - an outline which was globally followed during the subsequent work of the Commission on the topic.39 The second Chapter of the second report was different in
+The next stages should logically have been a proposition for the future work of the Commission on the basis of its conclusions adopted in 1995 and a discussion of the definition of reservations.
+However, the second report on reservations to treaties deals with only the first of those aspects; its first chapter describes the area to be covered by the study of the Commission and its form, and sketches out the general outline of the study - an